Every-LLM/every-ai-gem/README.md

 ### Usage

+Before you can use the library you must set an API Key if you need to create one visit the (Every LLM Website)[https://every-llm.com]

+`Everyai.api_key = "my-secret-api-key-123567"`

 To use the gem you can simply call the generate method and pass in any chat prompt

 `Everyai.generate("Hello Lllama3.1 AI Model")`